lequant40/portfolio_allocation_js/README.md

 ### Misc. other algorithms
 - Portfolio weights rounding
   The theoretical weights obtained through a portfolio optimization algorithm usually need to be rounded off, which can be done thanks to the algorithm described in the research paper [Rounding on the standard simplex: Regular grids for global optimization](https://doi.org/10.1007/s10898-013-0126-2) from Immanuel M. Bomze and al..

 - Mean-variance efficient frontier and corner portfolios computation
   The set of all mean-variance efficient portfolios (the mean-variance efficient frontier), as well as its generating discrete set (the set of corner portfolios) can be efficiently computed thanks to a specialized algorithm developed by Harry M. Markowitz: [the critical line method](https://web.stanford.edu/~wfsharpe/mia/opt/mia_opt3.htm).

-- Generic random subspace optimization method
+- Generic random subspace optimization
-  A direct extension of the RSO-MVO method, which allows to use the random subspace optimization method with any portfolio optimization method.
+  A direct extension of the RSO-MVO method, allowing to use the random subspace optimization method with any portfolio optimization method.

-- Generic numerical optimization algorithms
+- Generic numerical optimization
-  When no specialized numerical algorithm exist to solve a particular portfolio optimization problem, a slow-but-always-working solution is to use generic numerical optimization algorithms instead (e.g., grid search on the simplex).
+  When no specialized numerical algorithm exist to solve a particular portfolio optimization problem, a workaround is to use generic numerical optimization algorithms instead (e.g., grid search on the simplex).

+- [ON-GOING WITH v0.0.9] Random correlation and covariance matrices generation
+  Assets correlation and covariance matrices are used as inputs in several portfolio allocation algorithms, so that the capability to randomly generate them is a plus.

 ## Documentation